grimmelm/ctech404/ctech402/module_1/M1_H5_Data-Structures-Working-with-Lists/exercise_specs.md

 [''red', 'blue', 'red', 'blue', 'red', 'blue', 'orange'] <br>

- Do the following experessions evaluate to True or False?:
+ Do the following expressions evaluate to True or False?:

  #<b>False: </b>